 Delaware has a robust data infrastructure largely consisting of the Delaware Automated Corrections System (DACS) and the Delaware Criminal Justice Information System - (DELJIS).
 The Phase lll pilot will serve to identify gaps in linking various data sources together, specifically incorporating program and individual level data with the administrative data.
 Reporting currently occurs through the DCRC.
 Phase lV NCJRP evaluation data will be reliant on a reporting structure to be determined.
 Program evaluation data for Phase lV evaluation will be coordinated by the UD team and reported to the CDR and NGA in conjunction with DOC.

-Delaware continues to move beyond evidence based practices to an evidence based system based on RNR principles, data utilization and ongoing evaluation.
+Delaware continues to move beyond evidence-based practices to an evidence-based system based on RNR principles, data utilization and ongoing evaluation.
 As such it remains committed to implementing the programs identified above and carrying out a robust evaluation of the effort.
 The Phase lll plot will determine and rectify the issues that need to be addressed prior to a full evaluation in Phase lV.

 The purpose of the Phase lll pilot is to determine and address these issues.
 Control group issues will also be determined in Phase lll.
 It is unlikely that a RCT will be possible, but the UD team is familiar with utilizing propensity score matching or other techniques to determine an appropriate comparison group.
 The availability of DACS and DELJIS data will make it possible to identify a viable comparison group.